fsakatauskas/CSharpMSILZ80/README.md

-# MSIL to Game Boy Compiler
+# MSIL to Z80 (GB) Compiler

-A Python-based compiler that reads .NET assemblies (compiled C# DLLs), interprets MSIL bytecode, and generates Game Boy Classic ROM files targeting the Sharp LR35902 CPU.
+A Python-based compiler that reads .NET assemblies (compiled C# DLLs), interprets MSIL bytecode, and generates GB ROM files targeting the Sharp LR35902 CPU (At this time).

 ## Features